jerome-cossu/overlook_hotel/overlook_hotel/README.md

 **Important:**

 - Do not use `create/create-drop` in production.
 Use `ddl-auto=validate` in production and a migration tool (Flyway/Liquibase) or CI-applied SQL migrations.
-- Keep `APP_JWT_SECRET` out of source control — set it via environment variables or your secrets manager.
+- Keep `JWT_SECRET` out of source control — set it via environment variables or your secrets manager.

 ### 6. 🚀 Build and Run